Utility Assistance Programs

-Applicants 65 years of age or older, with households of one or two members, will be eligible for NJ SHARES if the maximum household income is $70,000 annually or $5,833 monthly.
-Proof of age is required.
+Applicants 65 years of age or older or those receiving Social Security Disability (SSD), with households of one or two members, will be eligible for NJ SHARES if the maximum household income is $91,505 annually.
+Proof of age or Federal SSD benefit is required.

 Required Documentation for NJ SHARES applications:

-Documents should be furnished to the intake agency at time of application.
+Documents should be furnished to the intake agency at the time of application.

 New Jersey American Water (NJAW) - NJ SHARES administers the NJAW H2O Help to Others Program™.
-Customers who qualify may receive a grant of up to $500 and/or a discount on their monthly fixed service charge.
+Customers who qualify may receive a grant of up to $500.
 Their Low Income Payment Program (LIPP) is designed to assist New Jersey American Water’s most economically challenged customers.
 This aid can be equivalent to as much as 20% of a customer’s monthly bill, depending on eligibility.
-For both programs, pplicants must be 200% or below FPL, made a good faith payment of $100 within 90 days of applying, and be at risk of shutoff.
-Applications are taken through the NJ SHARES agency network or online.
-For more Information, call 1.800.272.1325.
+For both programs, an applicant's income must be no greater than 300% of the FPL, and must have made a good faith payment of $100 within 90 days of applying, and be at risk of shutoff.
+Applications are taken through the mail or online.
+For more Information, call 609-883-1626.

 SUEZ Cares - NJ SHARES administers a water assistance program for Suez Water (formerly United Water) customers in need.
 There is no income guideline for the program.
 Customers must be experiencing a financial crisis, have to make a good faith payment of $20 within 90 days prior to applying to qualify for a maximum grant of $100.
-Applications are administered through the NJ SHARES agency network or online.
-Learn more and apply online here or call 1.888.942.8080.
+Applications are administered through the mail or online.
+You can also call 609-883-1626.

-This utility assistance program is designed to help eligible low-income senior citizens and people with disabilities.
-It offers $225 to persons who meet the PAAD (Pharmaceutical Assistance to the Aged and Disabled) eligibility requirements or who receive SSI.
+The Lifeline Program is utility assistance program is designed to help eligible low-income individuals who are 65 or older or receiving Social Security Disability or Supplemental Security Income and has an annual income of less than $38,769 if single or less than $45,270 if married.
 This includes utility customers as well as tenants whose utility bills are included in their rent.
 Lifeline benefits are provided only for electric and natural gas consumers.
-For more information about Lifeline visit the NJ Department of Health website or call 800.792.9745.
+For more information about Lifeline visit the NJ Department of Human Services' website or call 800-792-9745.

-This program is designed to improve energy affordability for households who earn less than 225% of the Federal Poverty Level.
-This program objective is accomplished through the direct installation of energy efficiency measures, personalized customer energy education and counseling.
+Comfort Partners is designed to improve energy affordability for households who earn less than 250% of the Federal Poverty Level.
+This program objective is accomplished through the direct installation of energy efficiency measures, personalized customer energy education, and counseling.
 Participants are asked to partner with the program to develop and carry out a household energy savings action plan.
 Program participants receive all efficiency measures and energy education services free of charge:

 The customer must also use the home as a primary residence and be the ratepayer of record with the electric or gas utility.

-This program provides free comprehensive energy conservation improvements to reduce residential heat loss and energy consumption.
+The Weatherization Assistance Program provides free comprehensive energy conservation improvements to reduce residential heat loss and energy consumption.
 The LIHEAP application is also an application for the Weatherization Assistance Program and the Universal Service Fund (USF).
 You can apply for three energy benefit programs at the same time.
-Applicants for the Weatherization Assistance Program must have a gross annual income that falls below 200% of Federal Poverty Guidelines.
+Applicants for the Weatherization Assistance Program must have a gross annual income is at or below 200% of Federal Poverty Guidelines.

-Transportation Options - If you need to use public transportation to get to the local application agency, use NJ Transit's Trip Planner to find the best route.
-If you are disabled and cannot find accessible transportation or if you live in a part of the state that does not have adequate public transportation options, search for transportation resources at NJ Find A Ride.
+If you need to use public transportation to get to the local application agency, use NJ Transit's Trip Planner to find the best route.
+If you are disabled and cannot find accessible transportation or if you live in a part of the state that does not have adequate public transportation options, search the NJ 211 resource database for viable options.

-2017/2018 Federal Poverty Table with Associated Percentages for Program Eligibility
+2023 Federal Poverty Level Table with Associated Percentages for Program Eligibility

 **This table reflects Annual Gross Incomes.